Nanabhai Bhatt (educationist)

-Nanabhai Bhatt (born Nrusinhprasad Kalidas Bhatt; 11 November 1882 – 31 December 1961), was an Indian educator, writer, thinker and Indian independence activist.
+Nanabhai Bhatt (born Nrusinhprasad Kalidas Bhatt; 11 November 1882 – 31 December 1961) was an Indian educator, writer, thinker and Indian independence activist.
 Bhatt was a contemporary of educators Gijubhai Badheka and Harbhai Trivedi.
 The three worked to advance rural education.
 Bhatt died on 31 December 1961.
 He has written a number of books on Indian Cultural Heritage which include Ramayana na Patro, Mahabharat Na Patro, Mahabharat Ni Akhyaikayo 1-2, Bhagawat kathao.
 Ghadatar and Chanatar is his autobiography.

 Early life

 Bhatt was born on 11 November 1882, in Bhavnagar.
 He attended Samaldas Arts College there, where he completed his M.A.

 Career

 He started his career as a principal at a high school in Mahuva, Bhavnagar, Gujarat, and became a professor at Shamaldas College.
-From 1908-1915, the concept and fulfilment of Dakshinamurti Vidhyarthi Bhavan, a residential educational institute, was gradually accomplished.
+From 1908 to 1915, the concept and fulfilment of Dakshinamurti Vidhyarthi Bhavan, a residential educational institute, was gradually accomplished.
 The institute was formally established in 1910.

 Bhatt was a thinker and reformer.
 He became Vice Chancellor at Gujarat Vidyapith, and during 1925-28 as Vice-Chancellor of Gujarat Vidyapith.
 In 1938, he established Gram Dakshinamurti, an Institute of Basic Education at Ambala, Sihor Taluka, targeting education in rural areas.